What is this course about?

 For Windows, you can use

-Make sure the code runs correctly on corn.
+submission.py) runs correctly on cardinal.
 (Otherwise, the code will not be graded.)

 /usr/bin/python /usr/class/cs221/WWW/submit.py <assignment ID> <directory with your submission files>

 and you are in the same directory as your submission files, type: